CKI-project/meta/reporting_design.md

 #### Output directory

-* "kernel.tar.gz" - the built kernel tarball, as required by "run" input.
+* "build.kernel.tar.gz" - the built kernel tarball, as required by "run" input.
-* "kernel.config" - the used kernel configuration
+* "build.kernel.config" - the used kernel configuration
 * "build.log" - diagnostics output of the building stage
 * "build.report" - report text, as described above
 * "build.result" - stage result status, as described above